What to Do on a Long Bus Ride: 25 Fun Games & Activities

 Liz Arnold

-So, to get the most out of your future trip, you should try to get as much entertainment as possible from your long bus ride.
-We’ve prepared some of the most fun bus ride games and activities to help your next trip be the best it can be.
+To get the most out of your future trip, you should try to get as much entertainment as possible from your long bus ride.
+We've prepared some of the most fun bus ride games and activities to help your next trip be the best it can be.

 If you're traveling on your own, and all the people around you are strangers, try to keep yourself entertained with these solo activities: